-REFERENCE QUESTIONS May be phoned in or sent electronically using the online form at the library web site or email: spaschold@jbu.edu.
+REFERENCE QUESTIONS May be phoned in, sent electronically using the online form at the library web site library@jbu.edu.

 BUSINESS E-RESOURCES Available from any computer with Internet access via the library web site - click on "E-Resources."
 When prompted, enter your JBU username and password.
-If you don't know your JBU username and password, email: help@jbu.edu.
+If you don't know your JBU username and password, email help@jbu.edu.\